ONLYOFFICE/onlyoffice-sharepoint/README.md

 *Please note, that if you have subsites set up with SharePoint, you will need to additionally configure ONLYOFFICE Document Server connection with each of them, in order for it to work properly.
 Go to each subsite settings and enter the Document Server address to the proper field.*

-To restrict the access to ONLYOFFICE Document Server and for security reasons and data integrity the encrypted signature is used.
+Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
-Specify the _Secret key_ in the administrative settings.
+Specify your own **Secret key** in the SharePoint administrative settings.
-In the ONLYOFFICE Document Server [config file](https://api.onlyoffice.com/editors/signature/) specify the same secret key and enable the validation.
+In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/), specify the same secret key and enable the validation.

 If JWT protection is enabled, it is necessary to specify a custom header name since the SharePoint security policy blocks external 'Authorization' Headers.
 This header should be specified in the ONLYOFFICE Docs signature settings as well (further information can be found [here](https://api.onlyoffice.com/editors/signature/)).